jigpu/linuxwacom-wiki-archive/wiki/USB_Kernel_driver.md

 If all went well like above, the USB device was successfully detected and handled by the wacom driver.
 This presumably means that information like pressure and tilt will be received on */dev/input/event3*.
-You are ready to configure the X driver Downloading the Code.

 If instead you got any of the following lines in your log, the wacom driver did not get control.
-Either your wacom driver doesn't support your tablet or hid is in control.
+Either your wacom kernel driver doesn't support your tablet or hid is in control.

             input0,hiddev0: USB HID v1.00 Mouse [Tablet PTK-640] on usb1:5.0
             input0: Tablet PTK-640 on usb1:5.0